 - 18.1.
 The same notification period and details will be issued as with formal capability meetings and formal review meetings. - 18.2.
-If an acceptable standard of performance has been achieved during the further monitoring and review period, the capability procedure will end
+If an acceptable standard of performance has been achieved during the further monitoring and review period, a decision will be taken as to whether the capability procedure ends and the appraisal process continues to the same targets as set previously (or refreshed if a new appraisal cycle has started). - 18.3.
+If performance remains unsatisfactory, a recommendation to the CEO will be made that the employee should be dismissed or required to cease working in their current role.. - 18.4.
+Before the decision to recommend dismissal is made, the Headteacher/line manager must discuss the issue with the HR Manager.

-- and the appraisal process will continue to the same targets as set previously (or refreshed if a new appraisal cycle has started). - 18.3.
-If performance remains unsatisfactory, a recommendation to the Chief Executive Officer will be made that the employee should be dismissed or required to cease working at the academy. - 18.4.
-Before the decision to dismiss is made, the Headteacher should discuss the issue with the Chief Executive Officer of the Trust. - 18.5.
+18.5.
 The employee will be informed as soon as possible of the reasons for the dismissal, the date on which the employment contract will end, the appropriate period of notice and their right of appeal.